h-2/hannes.hauswedell.net/content/post/2024/04/fileserver.md

 <!--#### Summary-->

-I decided not to apply any of these "under load optimisations".
+In the end, **I decided not to apply any of these "under load optimisations".**
 It is just very difficult, because, as shown, all optimisations that reduce watts per time also increase time.
 I am not certain of any good ways to quantify this, but it feels like keeping the system at 70W for 30min instead of 100W for 10min, is not really worth it.
 And I kind of also want the system to be fast, that's why I spent so much money on it 🙃